 To dress the table in keeping with these dinosaur party ideas, I would suggest creating a simple pre-historical landscape that runs down the centre of the table.
 Keep everything earthy and natural by using a palate of sandy beige, green, and browns.

 Instead of the usual approach of having a centerpiece, think of this as a 'long and low' arrangement so add lots of plastic dinosaurs to the landscape running down the middle of the table.
-If budget permits you could buy a large volcano craft kit (below center, look for the 'mega' volcanos which are large size) and use this as a centerpiece.
+If budget permits you could buy a large volcano craft kit (see supplier 3 and look for the 'mega' volcanos which are large size) and use this as a centerpiece.
 Most of them come with an empty vessel for you to add baking soda and vinegar to simulate an eruption.
-Alternatively, for a budget option you could use these small dinosaur stand ups (below right) for a centerpiece in an among the ferns and rocks.
+Alternatively, for a budget option you could use these small dinosaur stand ups (below right, from supplier 1) for a centerpiece in an among the ferns and rocks.

 For a full range of decorations and supplies to compliment these dinosaur party ideas, including many dinosaur themed products that I didn't have space to feature, see the links below.
 These are the best suppliers I've found and have a range of products suitable for all budgets.

-Another fun way to great people near the entrance to your party is to print a life-size cut out (below left) of your child dressed in a dinosaur costume.
-These are surprisingly cheap at around $20, and you can add a motion-activated voice recorder (USA only) for around $10 which means your child can pre-record a short welcome message which plays automatically every time someone walks past the cut out.
-Alternatively, use the voice recorder with a large inflatable dinosaur (below right) at your front door.
+Another fun way to great people near the entrance to your party is to print a life-size cut out (below left, from supplier 2) of your child dressed in a dinosaur costume.
+These are surprisingly cheap at around $20, and you can add a motion-activated voice recorder (also from supplier 2) for around $10 which means your child can pre-record a short welcome message that plays automatically every time someone walks past the cut out.
+Alternatively, use the voice recorder with a large inflatable dinosaur (supplier 3) at your front door.

 Make your own dinosaur eggs by covering balloons with papier-mâché (like the ones below filled with treats, by Leslie from The Gingerbread Mom).
 When dry, pop the balloon inside then cut in half in a zig zag pattern so it looks like they've cracked open.
 Paint them in light green colors and use a marker pen to draw veins on the outside.
 Then arrange them on small beds of straw and dot them around the party.
 For older kids fill them with some green slimy goo and leave a trail of dinosaur footprints walking away from the egg so they appear to be freshly hatched.